keeperofthenecklace/movieDB/README.md

 ## Printing document.

-By default When you fetch the movie data, movieDB prints the results to screen as Hash.
+By default when you fetch the movie data, movieDB prints the results to screen as Hash.

 ``` ruby